 Marvellous Mud Snails has contributed to the conservation of the Pond Mud Snail in Cornwall, and directly involved school children and local volunteers in survey, captive breeding, and habitat creation for this species.
 The project also benefited other species associated with small and temporary ponds.

-The Pond mud snail (Omphiscola glabra) is a S41 Priority Species for conservation action in England that lives in temporary water bodies with low nutrients such as ponds, ditches and marshes.
+The Pond Mud Snail (Omphiscola glabra) is a S41 Priority Species for conservation action in England that lives in temporary water bodies with low nutrients such as ponds, ditches and marshes.
 Pond mud snails are adapted to survive periodic drought by burying themselves into the mud, becoming inactive until their habitat becomes wet again.

 The species was formerly fairly widespread in Cornwall, but the few recent records have been largely confined to the mid-Cornwall Moors and West Penwith.
 For much of its former range the status of the species largely unknown.
-At an international level, the Pond mud snail is listed as Near Threatened by the IUCN.
+At an international level, the Pond Mud Snail is listed as Near Threatened by the IUCN.

-Adults of this particular snail are 12-20mm in height and like many other Molluscs are hermaphrodites, meaning that each individual is capable of laying eggs.
+Adults of this particular snail are 12-20mm in height and like many other molluscs are hermaphrodites, meaning that each individual is capable of laying eggs.
 Typically, egg masses of between 10-30 eggs are laid in February and take up to 25 days to hatch.

-Marvellous Mud Snails will:
+Marvellous Mud Snails: